 The first proof attempt is a proof by example which is generally invalid for universally quantified statements.

 The second proof attempt actually sets out to prove the converse.
-Instead of proving is prime, it assumes this and tries to prove, instead, that
+Instead of proving

 is even.

-Claim If two numbers and
+Claim If two numbers

 are odd, then